Board Of Directors

 Director of Federal Programs, Hillsboro School District

-Olga has served on Hillsboro City Council since 2007 (her current term will conclude fall 2016).
-She was Assistant Principal at Hillsboro High for 7 years, and currently serves as the Director of Federal Programs for Hillsboro School District.
+Olga served on the Hillsboro City Council from 2007 to 2016.
+She was Assistant Principal at Hillsboro High for 7 years, and currently serves as the Director of Federal Programs for the Hillsboro School District.
 Among her many responsibilities, she oversees federal funding related to homeless students, and truly appreciates the role that stable housing plays in student success.
 She holds a bachelor’s degree in Liberal Arts/Spanish from Oregon State University, and a master’s in Special Education from Portland State University.
 She is currently working on her Doctorate in Educational Administration at Lewis & Clark College.

 Renée Bruce, Finance Committee